COLORADO (KOAA) — Colorado, like many other states in the West, saw an uptick in fire activity following the Fourth of July Holiday week.

 Personnel: Unknown at this time

 Just before 2:30 p.m.
 Tuesday, another fire started in Douglas County.
-The fire, which has not been named, is burning near the Ron King Trail east of Highway 85 and northwest of Daniels Park.
+The fire, which has not been named, was burning near the Ron King Trail east of Highway 85 and northwest of Daniels Park.

 Mountain View Fire - Ignition July 10